 People are used to hearing about Greece either because of the ancient gods, Zeus, Poseidon, and Hades among others, or the Greek philosophers that brought us so much knowledge.
 However, there’s a lot more to Greece than meets the eye.
-Here are a few more things you should know.
+Four fun facts that you probably didn’t know about Greece travel.
+Take a look at this article to learn all about Europe Travel.

 Greece is a tourist’s dream.
 To begin with, there are over 250 days of sun in Greece.
 This makes it one of the sunniest places to visit on earth.
 There are also about 2000 islands, although only 166-220 of them are habitable.
 Each island has a little something to offer for the aspiring tourist.
 Crete is Greece’s largest island, while Santorini is well known for its villas and the hotels.
 Mykonos is known for its epic parties while Hydra is the place to be if you are looking for incredible beaches.